vitorgalvao/shrieking-chimes-workflow/README.md

 ![Setting a timer for 34 seconds](Workflow/images/about/timerseconds.png)

-Set an alarm via the Alarm Keyword (default: `alarm`) followed by a time.
+Set an alarm via the `alarm` keyword followed by a time.

 ![Setting an alarm with 24 hour clock](Workflow/images/about/alarm24.png)